A Full-Density Approach to Simulating Random Iteration Equations with Applications: Methods

 Please note, that Equation \ref{equ:RSDE2} is a general model including parameter uncertainties (the RDE part) as well as a diffusion process (the SDE part) in one single computational framework.
-This shows already from the methodological side the power of the RIE approach for approximating those in general challenging processes combined.
-Additionally, it can be observed that if $\boldsymbol{C}^{(n)}$ (and respectively $\boldsymbol{D}^{(n)}$) of Equation \ref{equ:RSDE1} are independent (but not necessarily identically distributed) for different $n$ then also more complicated coefficient processes can be simulated just by reinterpretation of the terms (not leaving the computational framework).
-This exemplifies the conceptual similarities between RDEs and SDEs, especially from a simulation perspective.
-Further, the SDEs are not limited to Wiener processes, but can in the simulation take any other stochastic process that increment can be calculated for each iteration (which is deliberately general and leaves a lot of possibilities).
+This shows already from the methodological side the flexibility of the RIE approach for approximating those in general challenging processes combined.
+Additionally, it can be observed that if $\boldsymbol{G}^{(n)}$ (and respectively $\boldsymbol{D}^{(n)}$) of Equation \ref{equ:RSDE1} are independent (but not necessarily identically distributed) for different $n$ then also more complicated coefficient processes can be simulated just by reinterpretation of the terms (not leaving the computational framework). {This exemplifies the conceptual similarities between RDEs and SDEs in this simulation perspective when applying full-density propagation.
+For clarification: when applying pathwise Monte Carlo simulation, RDEs and SDEs need to be simulated differently, e.g. for each path in RDEs only one fixed parameter set is drawn from the densities and deterministic calculation is performed, while for SDEs during the path calculation continuously random errors are drawn.} Further, the SDEs are not limited to Wiener processes, but can in the simulation take any other stochastic process that increment can be calculated for each iteration (which is deliberately general and leaves a lot of possibilities).
 Finally, also more sophisticated approaches than the simplistic \textit{Euler-Maruyama} algorithm can be utilized for SDE simulation, without leaving the presented general framework as long as they lead to iteration equations.
 For the convergence rates of standard SDE types for the \textit{Euler-Maruyama} algorithm see e.g. Higham\cite{Higham 2001}.

 Obviously, this strict focus on the discretized iteration equation as the key quantity opens up many possibilities for simulating challenging RDEs and SDEs besides the standard theory and current research in their fields.
 In this study, this is only regarded as one example application of RIE simulations.